-Most operating systems, including Windows, Mac OS X, many Linux distributions, and PC-BSD® can connect using SMB shares with little or no additional configuration needed on the client side.
-AFP is primarily used by Mac OSX and is well suited for a network environment that only connects with Macintosh clients.
-FreeNAS® also supports Time Machine backups.
+Most operating systems, including Windows, Mac OS X, GNU/Linux, FreeBSD, and TrueOS can connect using SMB shares with little or no additional configuration needed on the client side.
+AFP is primarily used by Mac OS X and is well suited for a network environment that only connects with Macintosh clients.
+FreeNAS also supports Time Machine backups.

 Of course, the FreeNAS Team knows we can’t think of everything.
-Many services have advanced configuration options available from the Web User Interface that is available in advanced menus.
-The full power of the FreeBSD shell environment is also available just a click away or through SSH.
-Ultimately, FreeNAS makes NAS deployment easier than ever but doesn’t get between you and the solution you need.
+Many services in the Web User Interface provide an advanced menu of advanced configuration options.
+The full power of FreeNAS is just a click away.
+Ultimately, FreeNAS makes storage, container, and VM deployment easier than ever but doesn’t get between you and the solution you need.

 The most important feature in ZFS is that it’s designed to ensure your data’s integrity.
 RAID-Z, the software RAID that is part of ZFS, offers single parity protection like RAID 5, but without the “write hole” vulnerability thanks to the copy-on-write architecture of ZFS.
 The additional levels RAID-Z2 and RAID-Z3 offer double and triple parity protection, respectively.
 A software mirror option is also available.
 Every ZFS file system is also verified with checksums from top to bottom to ensure data integrity.
 If inconsistencies are found, parity blocks can be used to repair corrupt data.

-Thanks to ZFS, snapshots of the entire filesystem can be made and saved at any time.
+Thanks to ZFS, snapshots of the entire file system can be made and saved at any time.
 As long as a snapshot exists, administrators can access files as they were when the snapshot was made.

 ZFS Snapshots are more than just local backups – they can be used to create remote backups as well.
-Replicating snapshots of the filesystem to a remote ZFS filesystem creates a complete duplicate there.
-Furthermore, additional snapshots of the same filesystem can be sent incrementally, reducing the size of each backup to the changes that were made between snapshots.
-In case of catastrophic damage to a local ZFS filesystem (such as disk failure in excess of parity protection or irrecoverable log device failure), any backed-up snapshot can be sent to a new ZFS filesystem, recovering all data up to that backup.
+Replicating snapshots of the file system to a remote ZFS file system creates a complete duplicate there.
+Furthermore, additional snapshots of the same file system can be sent incrementally, reducing the size of each backup to the changes that were made between snapshots.
+In case of catastrophic damage to a local ZFS file system (such as disk failure in excess of parity protection or irrecoverable log device failure), any backed-up snapshot can be sent to a new ZFS file system, recovering all data up to that backup.

 Encryption allows for confidence when retiring and recycling hard drives because the drives no longer need to be wiped provided the master keys are obliterated.